What Is a Defamatory Statement? Expert Insights from Mullen Law Firm

 In certain instances, you cannot successfully sue someone for defamation.
-You cannot sue someone for monetary damages if the alleged defamatory statements are:
+You cannot sue someone for monetary damages if the allegedly defamatory statement is:

-- Factual – If the statements are true, then one of the elements of defamation, the falsity of the statement can’t be proved.
+- Factual – If the statements are true, then one of the elements of defamation, the statement’s falsity, can’t be proved.

-- Opinion – People have an unrestricted right to voice whatever thoughts they want about others.
+- Opinion – People have an unrestricted right to voice their thoughts about others.

 - A comment made or written just to themselves cannot be used to defame them.
 A statement must have been made to a third party to establish defamation.

 Because of the complexities involved in establishing defamation cases, it is prudent to hire a lawyer experienced with defamation law to help you establish whether the statement was inaccurate or untrue or if it was not protected under the law.

 How Can an Attorney Help Fight Defamatory Statements?

 Filing a defamation lawsuit is difficult for many people, and they need both legal assistance and emotional support to move forward.